Iteo/audoma/README.md

     def improperly_defined_exception_example(self, request):
         raise CustomBadRequestException
     ```
-    By default Audoma catch two types of exceptions:
+    By default Audoma catch exceptions:
     * NotFound
+    * NotAuthenticated
+    * NotAuthenticated
+    * AuthenticationFailed
+    * ParseError
+    * PermissionDenied
-    * Validation Error
+    * NotAcceptable
+     \
-    If you want to add more common exceptions for your API, you should add exception objects in COMMON_API_ERRORS list in your project settings
+    If you want to add more common exceptions for your API, you should add exception objects or classes in COMMON_API_ERRORS list in your project settings
     Example:
     ```py
         from rest_framework import exceptions